Impeachment tests Democrats’ foothold in swing districts

 Luria and the other national security freshmen have quietly become a force within Democratic politics, at a time when the party is struggling to nominate a presidential candidate and project a unified message.

 But there's been nothing quiet about their first visits home this after their calls for impeachment.
 In Michigan, another frontline Democratic freshman and co-author of the op-ed, Michigan's Elissa Slotkin, faced boos — and then applause — when she started explaining why she, too, had called for an impeachment investigation.
-In Staten Island, N.Y., freshman Rep. Max Rose — like Luria — got a standing ovation from many in his audience when he announced he was supporting the impeachment inquiry, according to multiple news reports.
+In New York's Staten Island, freshman Rep. Max Rose, like Luria, got a standing ovation from many in his audience when he announced he was supporting the impeachment inquiry, according to news reports.

 Back in Virginia, walking around the block of her leafy Norfolk-area neighborhood, Luria acknowledged the impeachment decision may cost her.